Staten Island: European settlement

-The first recorded European contact on the island was in 1524 by Italian explorer Giovanni da Verrazzano who sailed through The Narrows on the ship La Dauphine and anchored for one night.
+The first recorded European contact on the island was in 1524 by Italian explorer Giovanni da Verrazzano, who sailed through The Narrows on the ship La Dauphine and anchored for one night.

 The Dutch did not establish a permanent settlement on Staaten Eylandt for many decades.
-Its name derived from the Staten Generaal, the parliament of the Republic of the Seven United Netherlands.
+Its name is derived from the Staten Generaal, the parliament of the Republic of the Seven United Netherlands.
 From 1639 to 1655, Cornelis Melyn and David de Vries made three separate attempts to establish a settlement there, but each time the settlement was destroyed in conflicts between the Dutch and the local tribe.
 In 1661, the first permanent Dutch settlement was established at Oude Dorp (Dutch for "Old Village") by a small group of Dutch, Walloon, and French Huguenot families, just south of the Narrows near South Beach.
 Many French Huguenots had gone to the Netherlands as refugees from the religious wars in France, suffering persecution for their Protestant faith, and some joined the emigration to New Netherland.

-At one point nearly a third of the residents of the Island spoke French.
+At one point, nearly a third of the residents of the Island spoke French.
 The last vestige of Oude Dorp is the name of the present-day neighborhood of Old Town adjacent to Old Town Road.
 Staten Island was not spared the bloodshed which culminated in Kieft's War.
 In the summer of 1641 and in 1642, Native American tribes destroyed Old Town.

 On July 10, 1657, the Native Americans signed a deed to Lubbertus van Dincklage, attorney of Henrick van der Capelle tho Ryssel, for the purchase of all indigenous lands on Staten Island.
 However, this deed was annulled when the Dutch purchasers failed to deliver the promised goods for the land a few months later.